tomcritchlow/tomcritchlow.github.io/_posts/2017-07-10-the-consultants-grain.md

 subtitle: Musings on strategy and culture and how to effect change within organizations
 ---

+You would think that being a consultant is easy...
+Clients hire you to help change their company in some way.
+You make some recommendations and provide some insights and then...

+The change rarely happens like you recommended.

+Why is that?
+Well, I think th

+## A primer on effecting change: the consultant's toolkit

+There is the pyramid of mediums -

+## The New Consultant's Toolkit

 Being a consultant is, in essence, an exercise in effecting change.
 Clients hire me to make some kind of change within their business.
 And, b

 Abstract: my experience with successful consulting is that the best work is done close enough to smell the client, with an emotional understanding of the users and a constant feedback loop of prototypes.